angus9mcmuffin/CookingRecipes/MEREAD.md

 ideally I want it to take only 2-3? pages that
 The ui will include a scroll feed of images of your recipe

+If I want to support a camera, I need to implement a new activity to support the camera feed, then which it must be added to a controller logic that transforms the byte stream into a file input stored at some file name.
+The file name is then stored into the database under along with the recipe entry, or maybe if one to many, another table with many entries corresponding to each recipe_id.

+If I want to support retrieving images from the internet, I would need to implement the contract required by Android's WebView layer, then embed it within my own desirable activity.
+However, I would be putting this as the cover picture, so I would have to change the list view from a simple ListView to an ImageView with an expandable view from pressing on the image.

+These should all be viewable from my main page!